renn0xtek9/VMRequests/Readme.md

 * `MSdevenvBuildlog`: This analyze a log file comming from *devenv.exe* (alias Microsoft Visual Studio).
 It will declare itself not valid (`self.valid=False`) if the last line says that there is more than 0 Failed.
 * `MSIexecInstalllog`: This analyze a log file comming from *msiexec.exe* (alias the programm that launches the installation of an msi installer.
 It will declare itself not valid if the return code is not correct
 * `BootsrapperInstalllog`: Same thing as MSIexecInstalllog but with an *.exe* installer instead of an *.msi*
+* `BashScriptAnalyzer`: Analyze the ouptut of a bash script
 * `MakeBuildAnalyzer`: Thie analyzes output of make command

 ## How can I test this shit !?^*$%&* ?